-Our participation in the payments industry subjects us to various other regulations globally that affect the industry, which may materially and adversely affect our overall business and results of operations.
+Regulations affecting the global payments industry may materially and adversely affect our overall business and results of operations.

-We are subject to regulations that affect the payments industry in the many countries in which our cards and other devices are used.
-In particular, many of our customers are subject to regulations applicable to banks and other financial institutions in the United States and abroad, and, consequently, we are at times affected by such regulations.
+We are subject to regulations that affect the payments industry in the many jurisdictions in which our cards and other devices are used.
+In particular, many of our customers are subject to regulations applicable to banks and other financial institutions, and, consequently, we are at times affected by such regulations.
 Regulation of the payments industry, including regulations applicable to us and our customers, has increased significantly in the last several years.
 See "Business-Government Regulation" in Part I, Item 1 for a detailed description of such regulation and related legislation.
 Examples include: